 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to post a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post a thread in response to the provided prompt for each Discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, and be supported by 3 sources in current Bluebook format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 150–200 words and include 2 sources.

-The student will write three 2,800–3,000-word research-based papers in current Bluebook format that focus on the following topics: natural law and positive law, modern perspectives on legal theory, and integrative jurisprudence.
+The student will write two 2,800–3,000-word research-based papers in current Bluebook format that focus on the following topics: natural law and legal positivism, and justice and rights.
 Each paper must include at least 10 references drawn from at least 5 separate sources.
 The word count does not include citations.